HolyBlackCat/cpp-tutorials/configuring_vsc_debugger.md

 If nothing happens, you likely didn't configure LLDB-DAP [as was explained above](#installing-lldb-dap).

-The output of your program should be visible in the `Debug Console` at the bottom of the screen (enable it in `View`->`Debug Console` if it's hidden).
+The output of your program should be visible in the `Debug Console` at the bottom of the screen (enable it in `View`→`Debug Console` if it's hidden).

 ## Using the debugger